arorasugandhi/arorasugandhi/README.md

-I'm Sugandhi and I'm a computer science student from India.

 * 👾 Learning web and app technologies to contribute to projects
+* ⛷️ Currently working on Malware Detection using Machine Learning at IIT Roorkee
 * ✉  You can contact me at [sugandhi1850@gmail.com]